 We are delighted to launch ‘That was Delicious – a Second Helping!’ and all money raised from the sale of our books will help to improve the prevention, diagnosis and treatment of cancer right across Yorkshire.”

-If you know someone who is a keen cook or baker, that would love to get their hands on some family recipes, you can buy a copy of the book here on the Yorkshire Cancer Research website.
-Dependant on COVID restrictions, you may also be able to grab a copy at the charity shops in Knaresborough, Northallerton and Tadcaster.
-Alternatively, you can order a book directly from the volunteer group at 01423 501 269.…
+If you know someone who is a keen cook or baker, that would love to get their hands on some family recipes, you can buy a copy of the book on the Yorkshire Cancer Research website.
+Depending on COVID restrictions, you may also be able to grab a copy at the charity shops in Knaresborough, Northallerton and Tadcaster.
+Alternatively, you can order a book directly from the volunteer group on 01423 501 269.…